-The Deptford Memorial Gardens were already in place as gardens in the map of London LXVIII, surveyed 1869-71, (detailed view here), and are just a few minutes away from Luxmore Gardens.
+The Deptford Memorial Gardens were already gardens in the map of London LXVIII, surveyed 1869-71, (detailed view here), and are just a few minutes away from Luxmore Gardens.
 On this map, however, there is a fourth section of garden – on the side of Breakspears Road, adjacent to what is now Lewisham College.
-This small section is still in place but not included in Deptford Memorial Gardens anymore.
-The road between the residential villas and the gardens was then called Wickham Terrace, whereas today it is both Lewisham Way (like the main road) and Lloyd Villas.
+This small section is still there but not included in Deptford Memorial Gardens anymore.
+There is a road between the residential villas and the gardens which was then called Wickham Terrace, whereas today it is both Lewisham Way (like the main road) and Lloyd Villas.

 This central section is similar to the sections on either side, with a tree and shrub border on the side closest to the villas, a path alongside the border, and flower beds.
 The only difference is a raised, tilted flower bed in the centre.

-The third section is separated from the central part by a pedestrianised, paved, circular opening and as I walked up the shallow steps there was the most wonderful scent in the air!
+The third section is separated from the central part by a pedestrianised, paved, circular opening.
+As I walked up the shallow steps there was the most wonderful scent in the air!
 I identified a choisya and a viburnum, but couldn’t recognise another scented shrub.

-This section ends at the War Memorial where the final two houses, opposite the Memorial, are new buildings in the style of the original villas and they replaced a Congregational Chapel which was quite substantial on the map of London LXVIII, surveyed 1869-71.
+This section ends at the War Memorial where the final two houses, opposite the Memorial, are new buildings in the style of the original villas.
+These new houses replaced a Congregational Chapel which was quite substantial on the map of London LXVIII, surveyed 1869-71.
 On this corner there is also a rather curious pillar, which looks almost like part of a drinking fountain.

 The War Memorial was unveiled on 7 July 1921 and London Gardens Online says the designer was William Richards.
 However, other sources on the internet list William Wheatley Wagstaff as the designer.
 The inscription reads ‘…Deptford’s Tribute to Her Gallant Sons Who Were Faithful Unto Death 1914-1918…’.

-Then I walked back on the opposite side of the main road as this is the best way of seeing the scalloped wall.
+I walked back to the beginning on the opposite side of the main road as this is the best way of seeing the scalloped wall.

-Deptford Memorial Gardens in Lewisham is an interesting garden which feels quite different when you walk along its length to when you drive past, quickly, on the main road – well worth a visit!
+Deptford Memorial Gardens in Lewisham is an interesting garden because it feels quite different when you walk through the gardens instead of driving past, quickly, on the main road – well worth a visit!